adriadescals/oil_palm_riau/README.md

 A demo example of the GEE code for oil palm classification can be found at: https://code.earthengine.google.com/70a61b2ea4d2e93562397f1acbe6b337

-The repository contains the folling files:
+The repository contains the following files:
 - Assessment_of_Random_Forest_for_oil_palm_classification.ipynb : Assessment and feature selection of Random Forest for the classification of oil palm.
-- Model_comparison_SFS_for_oil_palm_classification.ipynb : Comparison of supervised classificatoin models for oil palm classification.
+- Model_comparison_SFS_for_oil_palm_classification.ipynb : Comparison of supervised classification models for oil palm mapping.

 Adrià Descals - a.descals@creaf.uab.cat /
 CREAF - Centre de Recerca Ecològica i Aplicacions Forestals